 - Enhance the roundabout at Bunty Station Road and Sawmill Parkway.
 Partner with the County Engineer's office to determine opportunities for additional landscaping and mounding.
 Township can provide landscaping improvements, as well as township entry signage southbound.
-T DCEO - entering the Township with signage.
+T DCEO - Ensure that all roads are marked where entering the Township with signage.
 Work with DCEO on right-of-way and proper spacing.
-T DCEO

-Sample of a street identification sign with township branding.
+T DCEO sign with township branding.